 Maybe Wilfred Douglas took after his mother, because he too was an adventurer.
-At the age of 16, he ran away to join the army in 1914 and fought in German East Africa (now Tanzania) against General von Lettow Vorbeck's army.
+At the age of 16, he ran away to join the army in 1914 and fought in German East Africa (now Tanzania)

+99 Keppel-Jones, Arthur (1983).
+Rhodes and Rhodesia: The white conquest of Zimbabwe 1884-1902 p134 against General von Lettow Vorbeck's army.
 He was separated from his unit in battle and spent a long time trying to survive alone in the East African bush.
-Ada and Wilfred were informed that he was missing in action presumed dead, but after some months he managed to make contact with a British army column and was returned to South Africa suffering from malaria and black water fever.
+Ada and Wilfred were informed that he was missing in action presumed dead, but after some months he managed to make contact with a British army column and was returned to South Africa, suffering from malaria and black water fever.
 Once he had recovered, he tried to sign up again, but the army rejected him on medical grounds.
 He promptly joined the Royal Navy and spent the rest of the war in the Indian Ocean fleet, where he excelled as a boxer in his spare time.
 After the war, he was too old to go back to school and was given a war-time matriculation certificate.
 He studied agriculture at Cedara College in Natal, where he played both Rugby and Cricket for the province.
-After Cedara, he became a farm manager in Harrismith in The Orange Free State and eventually bought his own land and became a fairly well-to-do farmer in the area.
+After Cedara, he became a farm manager in Harrismith in The Orange Free State and eventually bought his own land and became a well-to-do farmer in the area.